zachhannum/the-word-of-iron/manuscript/chapter_10.md

 “What is it?”
 Rykkers eyes did not leave the center of the clearing.
 He brushed away Hawthorne’s grip.

-“It is a gateway.
+“It is a Lith.
+A gateway.
 A way to go where we need to go.
 To the Boundless Forest.
 Stay here.”
 Without further explaination, Hawthorne dropped his pack on the ground and climbed down into the crater and approached the monolith.
 It seemed to shrink in the presence of him.
 Marcus could not tell if that was a trick of the eye or something else.

 Hawthorne laid a thin hand upon the stone and began to speak.
 Marcus frowned, realizing that he could not understand what the man was saying.
 No, that wasn’t quite right.
 The words themselves vanished before him, snatched from the space between hearing and understanding.
 He was sure that the Hawthorne was talking, but the harder Marcus tried to focus on them, the more they slipped away.
 A faint white light shone from beneath the hand on the stone, spreading outwards to encompass the entire pillar.